urol-e5/urol-e5.github.io/_posts/2022-03-02-March-April-Fieldwork-Overview.md

 categories: Gametogenesis_Heatwave_Experiment_March_April_2022
 tags: Fieldwork Gametogenesis Sampling ExperimentalDesign Heatwave Respirometry
 ---
-This post details all activities in Moorea in March and April 2022 for the Gametogenesis and Heatwave projects for the study species *Acropora pulchra* and *Pocillopora sp.*.
+This post details all activities in Moorea in March and April 2022 for the Gametogenesis and Heatwave projects for the study species *Acropora pulchra* and *Pocillopora sp.* conduted in Mo'orea, French Polynesia at the [Richard B. Gump South Pacific Research Station](https://www.moorea.berkeley.edu/user-guide/rates-and-fees).

 # Overview